RyosukeCla/XeThon/README.md

 homebrew x.x.x
 ```

-Then, with homebrew, install nodebrew which is used to manage nodejs.
+Then, with homebrew, install nodebrew which is in use to manage nodejs.
 ```
 $ brew install nodebrew